 - 3.1.
 Overview.
-An EAC certification signifies that a voting system has been successfully tested to identified voting system standards adopted by the EAC.
+An EAC certification signifies that a voting system has been successfully tested against an identified voting system standard adopted by the EAC.
 Only the EAC can issue a Federal certification.
 Ultimately, systems must be submitted for testing and certification under this program to receive this certification.
 Systems will usually be submitted when (1) they are new to the marketplace, (2) they have never before received an EAC certification, (3) they are modified, or (4) the Manufacturer wishes to test a previously certified system to a different (newer) standard.
-This chapter also discusses the submission of de minimis changes, which may not require additional testing and certification, as well as provisional, pre-election emergency modifications, which provide for pre-election, emergency waivers. - 3.2.
-What Is an EAC Certification?
-Certification is the process by which the EAC, through testing and evaluation conducted by an accredited Voting System Test Laboratory, validates that a voting system meets the requirements set forth in existing voting system testing standards (Voting System Standards [VSS] or VVSG), and performs according to the Manufacturer's specifications for the system.
+This chapter discusses the submission of de minimis change orders, which may not require additional testing and certification.
+Additionally, this chapter outlines provisional, pre-election emergency modifications, which provide for pre-election, emergency waivers. - 3.2.
+EAC Certification.
+Certification is the process by which the EAC, through testing and evaluation conducted by an accredited Voting System Test Laboratory, validates that a voting system meets the requirements set forth in existing voting system testing standards (VVSG), and performs according to the Manufacturer's specifications for the system.
 An EAC certification may be issued only by the EAC in accordance with the procedures presented in this Manual.
 Certifications issued by other bodies (e.g., the National Association of State Election Directors and State certification programs) are not EAC certifications. - 3.2.1.
 Types of Voting Systems Certified.
 The EAC Certification Program is designed to test and certify electromechanical and electronic voting systems.
-The EAC will not accept for certification review voting systems that do not contain any electronic components.
 Ultimately, the determination of whether a voting system may be submitted for testing and certification under this program is solely at the discretion of the EAC. - 3.2.2.
 Voting System Standards.
 Voting systems certified under this program are tested to a set of voluntary standards providing requirements that voting systems must meet to receive a Federal certification.
-Currently, these standards are referred to as Voluntary Voting System Guidelines (in the past they were called Voting System Standards). - 3.2.2.1.
+These standards are referred to as Voluntary Voting System Guidelines (VVSG). - 3.2.2.1.
 Versions-Availability and Identification.
-Voluntary Voting System Guidelines (or applicable Voting System Standards) are published by the EAC and are available on the EAC Web site (www.eac.gov).
-The standards will be routinely updated.
-Versions will be identified by version number and/or release date. - 3.2.2.2.
+Voluntary Voting System Guidelines are published by the EAC and are available on the EAC's website (www.eac.gov).
+The standards will be routinely updated and versions will be identified by version number and/or release date. - 3.2.2.2.
 Versions-Basis for Certification.
 The EAC will promulgate which version or versions of the standards it will accept as the basis for testing and certification.
-This effort may be accomplished through the setting of an implementation date for a particular version's applicability, the setting of a date by which testing to a particular version is mandatory, or the setting of a date by which the EAC will no longer test to a particular standard.
+This effort may be accomplished through the setting of an implementation date for a particular version's applicability, the setting of a date by which testing to a particular version is mandatory or the setting of date by which the EAC will no longer test to a particular standard.
 The EAC will certify only those voting systems tested to standards that the EAC has identified as valid for certification.